• Skip to main content

 • Store any uneaten fudge in the fridge for up to 5 days or the freezer for up to 6 months.

 Fudge freezes very well if you’re looking to extend the shelf life.
-Place in an airtight container and store in the freezer for up to 6 months for best results.
+Wrap the individual pieces in plastic wrap then in aluminum foil and place in a freezer bag or airtight container and store in the freezer for up to 6 months for best results.

 One piece of fudge on parchment, surrounded by peanuts and chocolate chips.